dgoodine/Slogger/README.md

 Network | Planned but no ETA

 ### Generators
-Closures that output a log entry based on information from the logging site.
+These are closures that output a log entry based on information from the logging site.
 They are configurable per logging destination.
 You can use the provided generators or implement your own.

 The default uses the typical pattern: